 - Applications aimed at a narrow user-base that share a common recursive DNS infrastructure (for example, employees of company connecting through a proxy)

 These DNS caching effects are common to all DNS-based traffic routing systems, not just Azure Traffic Manager.
 In some cases, explicitly clearing the DNS cache may provide a workaround.
-In other cases, an alternative traffic-routing method may be more appropriate.
+If that doesn't work, an alternative traffic-routing method may be more appropriate.

-Deploying endpoints in two or more locations across the globe can improve the responsiveness of many applications by routing traffic to the location that is 'closest' to you.
-The 'Performance' traffic-routing method provides this capability.
+Deploying endpoints in two or more locations across the globe can improve the responsiveness of your applications.
+With the 'Performance' traffic-routing method, you can route traffic to the location that is 'closest' to you.

-The 'closest' endpoint is not necessarily closest as measured by geographic distance.
+The 'closest' endpoint isn't necessarily closest as measured by geographic distance.
 Instead, the 'Performance' traffic-routing method determines the closest endpoint by measuring network latency.
 Traffic Manager maintains an Internet Latency Table to track the round-trip time between IP address ranges and each Azure datacenter.

 Traffic Manager looks up the source IP address of the incoming DNS request in the Internet Latency Table.
-Traffic Manager chooses an available endpoint in the Azure datacenter that has the lowest latency for that IP address range, then returns that endpoint in the DNS response.
+Traffic Manager then chooses an available endpoint in the Azure datacenter that has the lowest latency for that IP address range.
+Then Traffic Manager returns that endpoint in the DNS response.

-As explained in How Traffic Manager Works, Traffic Manager does not receive DNS queries directly from clients.
-Rather, DNS queries come from the recursive DNS service that the clients are configured to use.
-Therefore, the IP address used to determine the 'closest' endpoint is not the client's IP address, but it is the IP address of the recursive DNS service.
-In practice, this IP address is a good proxy for the client.
+As explained in How Traffic Manager Works, Traffic Manager doesn't receive DNS queries directly from clients.
+Instead, DNS queries come from the recursive DNS service that the clients are configured to use.
+As such, the IP address used to determine the 'closest' endpoint isn't the client's IP address, but it's the IP address of the recursive DNS service.
+This IP address is a good proxy for the client.

 Traffic Manager regularly updates the Internet Latency Table to account for changes in the global Internet and new Azure regions.
 However, application performance varies based on real-time variations in load across the Internet.
-Performance traffic-routing does not monitor load on a given service endpoint.
-However, if an endpoint becomes unavailable, Traffic Manager does not include it in DNS query responses.
+Performance traffic-routing doesn't monitor load on a given service endpoint.
+If an endpoint becomes unavailable, Traffic Manager won't include it in the DNS query responses.